 Waste management procedures have been implemented in all locations in Tunisia and monitor a comprehensive range of waste products including industrial waste (dry cell batteries, lead acid batteries, empty gas cylinders, oil filters, used oil, contaminated waste, used fluorescent lighting), resource waste (diesel consumption), hazardous waste (sewage, medical waste), domestic waste (food waste, plastic bottles, cooking oil, paper) and office waste (plastic bottles, paper, printer cartridges, batteries).
-For example, 1,164 kg of paper and plastic bottles were recycled in the Tunis office in 2022, which decreased to 784 kg of paper and plastic bottles being recycled in 2023, as a result of training and greater awareness of wastage.
-Electricity consumption at the Tunis office in 2023 was 110,337 kWh higher than 2022 (93,920 kWh) as a result of the temporary contractors presence that have been hired for both Sabria workovers and the geological study of Sabria.
-At Sabria electricity consumption decreased 12% to 601,259kWh (2022 - 679,902kWh).
+For example, 1,164 kg of paper and plastic bottles were recycled in the Tunis office in 2022, which decreased to 784 kg of paper and plastic bottles being recycled in 2023 and maintained at the same level 788 kg in 2024, as a result of training and greater awareness of wastage.
+Electricity consumption at the Tunis office in 2024 was 92,904 kWh lower than 2023 (110,337 kWh).
+At Sabria electricity consumption was 603,467 kWh (2023 - 601,259 kWh).
 Chouech is not connected to the electricity grid and power at Chouech is provided by on site gas generators.
-Fresh water consumption in 2023 at Sabria was 15,820m3 (2022 - 16,290m3) and at Chouech, 26,498m3 (2022 - 41,440m3).
-Diesel consumption across all operational locations was 150m3 a 2% decrease over 2022 (153m3) but remains a significant reduction from 2019 (305m3) reinforced by a combination of greater awareness of wastage, training, optimisation and more efficient transport management.
+Fresh water consumption in 2024 at Sabria was 13,960 m3 (2023 - 15,820m3) and at Chouech, 21,716 m3 (2023 - 26,498 m3).
+Diesel consumption across all operational locations was 143 m3 a 5 % decrease over 2024 (150m3) but remains a significant reduction from 2019 (305m3) reinforced by a combination of greater awareness of wastage, training, optimisation and more efficient transport management.